 The overwhelming message diet culture encourages is that obesity causes illnesses like high blood pressure and hypertension.
 However, further medical research challenges that correlation.
 It seems that “weight cycling,” or the diet cycle of weight loss and weight gain, could also be the culprit of these chronic issues.

 One study conducted with obese individuals determined that weight cycling was strongly positively associated with incident hypertension.
 Another study showed that obese women who had dieted had high blood pressure, and those who had never been on a diet had normal blood pressure.

 Dismantling Diet Culture and Building Strong Minds and Bodies

 While there’s so much more work to be done in breaking down the myths ingrained in our culture, we can start with education.
 What we want is a place where health is our goal, and we celebrate our bodies.

 If you’re looking for more information on diet culture, you might like Christy Harrison’s website, podcast (Food Psych), or book Anti-Diet.
 As one of the main proponents leading the movement against diet culture, she has amazing resources for helping individuals make peace with food.

 If you or someone you know is struggling with an eating disorder, contact a helpline like NEDA (National Eating Disorder Association).
 Contact a registered dietitian, nutritionist, a rehab clinic, or a therapist for immediate help.

 All bodies are good bodies.
 What is bad?
 A culture that measures worth in body weight.
 Do you have any tips for fighting diet culture?
-Use FamilyApp to make a support group and share resources with others who can encourage you!
+Share this article with others who can encourage you and join the movement!